Autónoma Academy

 DURATION: 50 hours / 6 ECTS

-LOCATION: The course is held in person at the facilities of the Universidade Autónoma de Lisboa (UAL).
-Students will be able to participate in thematic conferences in person or online via Zoom organized by UAL and/or IDN.
+LOCATION: The course is taught in person at the facilities of the Autonomous University of Lisbon (UAL).
+Students may participate in thematic conferences, either in person or online via Zoom, organized by UAL and/or IDN.

-Participants in this course have access to the 15-conference series “Europe and Asia: Constructions and Interactions” sponsored by the Eurasia Foundation (from Asia-Japan)
+Participants in this course have access to the 15-lecture series “Europe and Asia: Constructions and Interactions” sponsored by the Eurasia Foundation (from Asia-Japan).

 CURRICULUM PLAN

-• Delimitation and conceptualization of the Asia-Pacific and sub-regions: South Asia, Northeast Asia, Southeast Asia and Oceania.
+• Delineation and conceptualization of the Asia-Pacific region and its sub-regions: South Asia, Northeast Asia, Southeast Asia, and Oceania.

-• Characterization of the Asia-Pacific today: political regimes; economic situation; security agenda and factors of instability; multilateralism and regionalism
+• Characterization of the Asia-Pacific region today: political regimes; economic situation; security agenda and factors of instability; multilateralism and regionalism.

-• Main Actors: interests, potential and policies: China, Japan, ASEAN, North Korea, South Korea, India, Pakistan and Australia.
-The policies and relations of the USA, Russia and the EU in the Asia-Pacific direction
+• Key Players: Interests, Potential, and Policies: China, Japan, ASEAN, North Korea, South Korea, India, Pakistan, and Australia.
+The policies and relations of the US, Russia, and the EU towards the Asia-Pacific region.

-The Department of International Relations of the Autonomous University of Lisbon (UAL) and the National Defense Institute (IDN) jointly promote the Advanced Studies Course on the MIDDLE EAST AND MAGHREB.
+The Department of International Relations at the Autonomous University of Lisbon (UAL) and the National Defense Institute (IDN) are jointly promoting the Advanced Studies Course on the MIDDLE EAST AND MAGHREB.

-Bringing together a renowned group of experts, this course has the following OBJECTIVES:
+Bringing together a renowned group of experts, this course aims to:

-• To provide information and reflection on the historical and political evolution of the Middle East and Maghreb Region, through theoretical and practical analysis tools that explore theoretical and conceptual specificities in the investigation of the political, economic and sociocultural dynamics of the region.
+• To provide information and reflection on the historical and political evolution of the Middle East and Maghreb region, through theoretical and practical analytical tools that explore the theoretical and conceptual specificities in the investigation of the political, economic, and sociocultural dynamics of the region.

-• Understand the potential and risk factors in the Middle East and Maghreb region and characterize the political, economic and sociocultural situation of the peoples and countries in the region, as well as the interests and strategies of the most relevant regional and international actors and the external involvement and regional impact of conflicts in the region.
+• To understand the potential and risk factors in the Middle East and Maghreb region and to characterize the political, economic, and sociocultural situation of the peoples and countries of the region, as well as the interests and strategies of the most relevant regional and international actors and the external involvement and regional impact of conflicts in the region.

-• Promote in-depth analysis of the vectors that influence competitive and cooperative behaviors and interactions in the Middle East and Maghreb region, reflecting on concepts and theories that help to understand the internal and external dynamics of the Middle East and Maghreb region.
+• To promote in-depth analysis of the factors that influence competitive and cooperative behaviors and interactions in the Middle East and Maghreb region, reflecting on concepts and theories that help to understand the internal and external dynamics of the Middle East and Maghreb region.

 Ana Santos Pinto (Universidade Nova de Lisboa)